 North Dakota Counselor Licensing RequirementsNorth Dakota licenses its counselors at 3 levels.

-- At the beginning of your career, you’re credentials will be one of a Licensed Associate Professional Counselor (LAPC).
+- At the beginning of your career, you’re credentialed will be of a Licensed Associate Professional Counselor (LAPC).

 - Next you can become a Licensed Professional Counselor (LPC).